 Fridays in my book are a complete off limits, just don’t put yourself through the unnecessarily stress.

-So knowing with Forex trading how to avoid when to trade or not to trade is going to be crucial to your success.
+So knowing when is the worst time to trade Forex trading and how to avoid when to trade or not to trade is going to be crucial to your success.

-Best thing to do is take time away from the charts, until you are more focused and feel up to the pressures with Forex trading again!
+Best thing to do is take time away from the charts, until you are more focused and feel up to the pressures with how to Forex trading again!

 Don’t trade immediately before or after a high impact news event.